-Accommodations choices some with private bath, some as low as $60/night.
-Rate includes all meals and activities.
+All accommodations with private bath, highly discounted rate: The Bluegrass rate is $94 per person, per night, with all meals and programming access included.
 35-55% off for kids, under 6 free!
 All-site Wifi.

 Activities!
 Swimming, boating, tennis, crafts, gym, shop, hiking trails, volleyball, archery, family programs, faculty concert.
 Licensed day camp every morning.